htxsg/vole/README.md

 $ npm install cookie-parser --save
 $ npm install nodemon -g
 ```
+**Note:**
+- [basic-auth](https://www.npmjs.com/package/basic-auth) is for basic HTTP authentication if needed
+- [cookie-parser](https://www.npmjs.com/package/cookie-parser) as the name describe is to parse cookie.
-*Note: nodemon is for development purpose to auto reload with code change.*
+- [nodemon](https://www.npmjs.com/package/nodemon) is for development purpose to auto reload with code change.

 ### Running

-Development start (on local machine):
+## Running locally
+In the vole directory run the following command:
 ```
 nodemon app.js
 ```
+With nodemon, one can edit the code with the node server is running and it will automatically refresh without needing one to restart.
+Really useful for development.

-## Running as container locally
+## Running as container
 1. This repo contains a `Dockerfile` to run a nodeJS in a docker container.

 2. To build the container image locally: